flandrade/harvest-overtime/README.md

 ### Changing the regular working day hours

-Add `-dh` in order to change the regular working hours.
+Add `-h` in order to change the regular working hours.
 For instance, if the regular working day has 7 hours:

 ```bash